• Skip to primary navigation

 Alberta truly becomes a winter wonderland every year, and there’s nothing better than spotting the beautiful Christmas lights (preferably with a hot chocolate in hand).

-Some of the best spots for seeing the bright sparkly Christmas lights in Alberta include the Nikka Yuko Winter Lights Festival in Lethbridge, Zoolights in Calgary, Airdrie Festival of Lights, Winter Wonderland Forest in Edmonton, and Luminaria at the University of Alberta Botanic Garden near Edmonton.
+Some of the best spots for seeing the bright sparkly Christmas lights in Alberta include the Nikka Yuko Winter Lights Festival in Lethbridge, Zoolights at the Calgary Zoo, Airdrie Festival of Lights, Winter Wonderland Forest in Edmonton, and Luminaria at the University of Alberta Botanic Garden near Edmonton.

 See the Northern Lights in Alberta